Dr. Richard Weinblatt

 Officer Safety Tip: "Officer safety: It's not just an on-duty thing"

-a topic that police trainers cover extensively.
-Even with the popularity of of
+topic that police trainers cover extensively.
+Even with the popularity of of the

-the officer safety topic, many law enforcers end their officer safety thinking
+officer safety topic, many law enforcers end their officer safety thinking when

 planning is the key to successfully accomplishing the public safety mission.